 4. Use trays as a landing zone for clutter

-In the same way a physical inbox helps contain your paperwork, a small tray on your desk can be used to corral items that need to be kept handy.
-Putting your phone, paper clips, and pens in a set of Nesting Trays will immediately make the space feel calm and collected.
+Similarly, a small tray on your desk is a great way to corral items that need to be kept handy.
+Putting items like your phone, paper clips, and pens in a set of Nesting Trays will immediately make the space feel calm and collected.

 5. Declutter and store your supplies

-Free up space on your desk by only keeping the things you access daily.
+Free up space on your desk by only keeping the items you need to access daily.
 Everything else can go in a desk drawer.
 If you don’t have access to drawers, pick up a set of Small Bins with lids to keep things on hand but out of sight.

 6. Elevate your laptop or monitor

 Elevating your computer screen is better for your posture, and it also provides you with additional real estate.
-If you are working from home temporarily, consider using a set of Shelf Risers that you can repurpose for the pantry once you’re back in your office.
+If you're working from home temporarily, consider picking up a set of Shelf Risers that you can repurpose for the pantry once you’re back in your office.